LFuseMix/spotify-stats-bot/PRIVACY.md

 # Privacy Policy

-**Effective Date:** 5/9/25
+**Effective Date:** 5/29/2025

-This Privacy Policy explains how Spotify Stats Bot ("the Service") collects, uses, and protects your information.
+This Privacy Policy explains how Hershey 🎷 (Spotify Stats Bot) ("the Service") collects, uses, and protects your information.

 ## 1. Information We Collect
 - **Spotify Data:** When you use the bot, we collect your Spotify listening history and basic profile information (such as your Spotify user ID) to provide statistics and analytics.